snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 Phew, we made it.
 And now you've got a decent setup for developing a modern Phaser 3 game:
 - We're using ES6
 - We've got a module system set up to separate the concerns in our code base
+- We've got a way to load assets
 - We've got a quick development workflow that automatically updates our running code
 - We're bundling out dependencies separately from our own code